taearls/musiclog/README.md

-# SongTrack
+# MusicLog

-My final project, SongTrack, for my Web Development Immersive at General Assembly.
+My final project, MusicLog, for my Web Development Immersive at General Assembly.
 An application that helps music students organize their music and keep everything stored in one convenient location.

 ## USER STORY